borisrakovan/sandl/README.md

 }

-// Factory resolution context only allows registered dependencies const container = Container.empty()
+// Factory resolution context only allows registered dependencies
+// and must return a value of the same type as the dependency const container = Container.empty()
 	.register(CacheService, () => new CacheService())
 	.register(EmailService, () => new EmailService())